 What we do in the lab…

 We are a basic science laboratory.
-We want to understand how viruses can be elegant self-promoters, finding clever ways to hide from the host immune system and favor their own replication.
+We want to understand how viruses can be elegant self-promoters, finding clever ways to hide or thwart the host immune system while favoring their own replication.
 By studying RNA viruses, we can learn a great deal about normal host physiology.
 Indeed, many fundamental discoveries in cellular and molecular biology have been made while studying viruses.

 And as we learn more about the basic science of viruses and their interactions with their hosts, we aim to translate discoveries into therapeutics and diagnostic devices.
 New virus threats will continue to emerge to threaten human health, and our goals include attempting to prepare by designing rapid diagnostics for surveillance and clinical detection.

 A current focus on the laboratory is on developing two-dimensional and three-dimensional tissue models of infectious diseases.
 With funding from the National Institutes of Health, we have formed a three-laboratory consortium, MIT-HTMID, that includes the Jaenisch and Sabatini laboratories at the Whitehead Institute.
 With a focus on induced pluripotent stem cells (iPS cell)- and embryonic stem cell (ES cell)-derived neuronal cells, the group seeks to understand how neurotropic viruses (West Nile, Zika, Japanese Encephalitis, Powassan) infect cells to cause significant pathologies, including microcephaly and encephalitis.